Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Introduction

-To see this, note that the above steps set up a competition between the conditioning which gives $\bar U^i(1)$ a positive linear drift and the killing which is limited by Step 1.
-To decide which effect wins when considering $U^i(1)$ we will consider the ratio
+To see this, note that the above steps set up a competition between the conditioning which gives $\bar U^i(1)$ a positive linear drift and the killing which is limited by step 1.
+To decide which effect wins when considering $U^i(1)$, we will consider the ratio

 of ghost particles to total population (alive and dead).
-An application of Ito's Lemma will show that $R$ is a submartingale satisfying
+An application of It\^o's lemma will show that $R$ is a submartingale satisfying

 where $N_t$ is a continuous martingale.
-The last term is at most $t^{1/2-2\ep}$ for small $t$ with reasonable $Q_i$ probability by Steps 1 and 2.
-We localize to get the above behavior almost surely up to a stopping time, take means and use the Kolmogorov's inequality for martingales to see that $R_t$ is less than $1/2$ with reasonable probability, uniformly in $\ep$.
-By Step 2 we can conclude that on this set $U^i_{s_i+t}(1)\ge (1/2) t^{1+\ep}$ for small $t$ and so is bounded away from $0$ for small $t$ with reasonable $Q_i$-probability uniformly in $t$, as required.
-This step is carried out in the proof of Proposition~\ref{prop:2} in Section~\ref{sec:stochanal} below.
+The last term is at most $t^{1/2-2\ep}$ for small $t$ with reasonably large $Q_i$ probability by steps 1 and 2.
+We localize to get the above behavior almost surely up to a stopping time, take means and use Kolmogorov's inequality for martingales to see that $R_t$ is less than $1/2$ with reasonably large probability, uniformly in $\ep$.
+By step 2 we can conclude that on this set $U^i_{s_i+t}(1)\ge(1/2) t^{1+\ep}$ for small $t$, and so $U^i_{s_i+t}(1)$ is bounded away from $0$ for small $t$ with reasonably large $Q_i$-probability uniformly in $t$, as required.
+This step is carried out in the proof of Proposition~\ref {prop2} in Section~\ref{secstochanal} below.

 There are a number of problems when carrying out the above argument.
-In Step 1 we should pay attention to the fact that the underlying probability is $Q_i$.
-In addition the argument for general $\gamma$ is more involved.
-For example, the clusters of the dominating processes $\bar V^j$ will no longer be independent.
-Also, the rate of propagation results in Mueller-Perkins~\cite{mp92} only apply for solutions where there is an underlying historical process which records the ancestral histories of the surviving population members.
-We could extend the construction of our solutions to \eqref{pmn-spde} and \eqref{pmn-spdeV} to include such processes but this gets a bit unwieldy.
-Instead we prove a comparison theorem for supports of solutions of parabolic SPDE's (Proposition~\ref{prop:1}) which allows us to derive these results from the corresponding property of solutions of $\eqref{generalized}$ with $\sigma(u)=u^\gamma$.
-The latter property holds for any solution since these solutions are known to be unique in law by Mytnik~\cite{myt98w}.
+In step~1 we should pay attention to the fact that the underlying probability is $Q_i$.
+In addition, the argument for general $\gamma$ is more involved.
+For example, the clusters of the dominating processes $\bar V^j$ will no longer be independent as they are when $\gamma=1/2$ due to the branching property of solutions.
+Also, the rate of propagation results in \citet{mp92} only apply for solutions where there is an underlying historical process which records the ancestral histories of the surviving population members.
+We could extend the construction of our solutions to \eqref{pmn-spde} and \eqref{pmn-spdeV} to include such processes, but this gets a bit unwieldy.
+Instead we prove a comparison theorem for supports of solutions of parabolic SPDE's (Proposition~\ref{prop1}) which allows us to derive these results from the corresponding property of solutions of $\eqref{generalized}$ with $\sigma(u)=u^\gamma$.
+The latter property holds for any solution since these solutions are known to be unique in law by \mbox{\citet{myt98w}}.